Brisbane Digital Strategy Forum

 This Tuesday just past, the 11th of September, the Lord Mayor Graham Quirk and his ‘Chief Digital Officer’ Kieran O’Hea, held the Brisbane Digital Strategy Forum in conjunction with Brisbane Marketing at the Sebel and Citigate in the Brisbane CBD.

 Industry leaders from various sectors were invited to attend and to partake in the discussion.
-I was fortunate enough to attend on behalf of Dejan SEO and put in my two cents worth!
+I was fortunate enough to attend on behalf of DEJAN (our Brisbane-based SEO branch) and put in my two cents worth!

 The format of proceeding included brief introduction from the Lord Mayor, Kieran O’Hea of the ‘Digital Strategy’ what it means to him and the community, both on a company level and as individuals, and what expectations are held and the hurdles we need to be aware of.
 Further to Mr O’Hea’s comments there was a panel discussion which included a selection of individauls both invovled first hand in the development of the Strategy and individuals from corporations, already embracing the growth of the digital space within their own oganisations.
 The panel was posed with key questions by the compare to which they responded and discussed.

 - Sharon Schoenborn, State Director Queensland / Northern Territory and Pacific Islands – Microsoft